kotIIT/ITMS448-osint-dashboard/README.md

 #### Web UI

-`cd client` and run `npm build`.
+`cd client` and run `npm run-script build`.

-This generates JS and HTML that will be served under `0.0.0.0:1839/` as Flask static files.
+This generates JS and HTML that will be served under `0.0.0.0:1839/` as Flask static files, when Flask is running.

 Alternatively, you can run `npm start` if you wish to run the web UI under Node.js.